Care for Veterans – Privacy Notice

 Keeping our staff up-to-date:

 Everyone at Care for Veterans has a responsibility to protect your Personal Data.
 At least once a year our staff undertake mandated training on data protection.
-If someone contacts us asking for your Personal Data, we will take all necessary steps to check their identity and rationale for the request before any information is forwarded.
+If any agency or individual contacts us asking for your Personal Data, we will take all necessary steps to check their identity and rationale for the request before any information is forwarded.

 Data protection contacts: